foreign-cobra/Library-Management-System/README.md

 While many of the LMS' features are already listed above, they are explained in a bit more detail here.

 - A hash function will be used to generate a unique ID for the books within the database.
-Users will be able to "look up" a specified book using this ID.
+Users will be able to "look up" a specified book using the book title.

 - A list data structure will be used to generate a "reading list" for every user with an account.
 There will be a limit to how many books a user can borrow.
 Each "reading list" will be tied to a different account.